The REAL Costa Rica

 Which phones works where!

 Visitors to Costa Rica often ask if their cell phones from their home country will work here.
-Cellular phones from Europe will sometimes work here, but I have no idea of the roaming charges.
+Cellular phones from Europe will often work here, but I have no idea of the roaming charges.

-Cell phones from the USA generally do not work here and when they do, roaming charges can easily run to $4.00 per minute.
-I'd suggest calling your carrier, but the feedback I get is that even the customer service personnel often have no idea what are the charges.
-You find out when you get the bill!
-I recommend that if you need reliable communications here in Costa Rica, rent from a cell rental company actually IN Costa Rica as they know what works where and can handle service issues or other problems.
-Be VERY wary of renting phones from companies who mail them to you at your home or business in your home country!
+Be VERY wary of renting phones from companies who mail them to you in your home country!
 First, they have no way of testing the phones before they mail them to you as they are usually in the same country as you are!
 A Costa Rica phone cannot be tested in the USA for example.
 Further, they could be damaged in transit regardless of the service used to ship them and again, you will not know until you arrive.
 That means it is possible that you could get off the plane with a phone that does not work.
 Finally, should you have a cell phone problem while in Costa Rica, there is no easy way to assist you!
 For satellite phone info, click here.

 Pre-Paid SIMS

-Pre-paid SIM can be purchased at the San José airport and some other locations.
-This requires a quad band unlocked cell phone.
-The vast majority of US cell phones are NOT unlocked.
-They are locked to the company providing the cell service and a pre-paid SIM will not work.
+Using a PrePaid SIM in Costa Rica means you must have a quad band unlocked cell phone.
+The vast majority of US cell phones are NOT unlocked and some (maybe many) are not quad band.
+They are locked to the company providing the cell service and a pre-paid SIM here will not work.

 Cell phones are extremely popular here in Costa Rica.
 Nearly everyone has one and generally they work well.
 Service is also very cheap at just over $7.00 per month.
 Probably one of the reasons that everyone has a cell phone is that it is difficult and sometimes impossible to obtain home phone service, so this is their only solution.